Installing MinimWatch 2 on Mac

 - You should see a window containing a package icon.
 Double-click this icon and follow the installation prompts.

-Alternatively, you can download a later version of the Java Development Kit (JDK) from the Oracle Java SE Downloads page.
-To download a file from this page, you need to have an Oracle account.
+Alternatively, you can download a later version of the Java Development Kit (JDK) from the Oracle Java Downloads page.
+For some downloads from this page, you need to have an Oracle account.
 For most users, the JRE is more suitable as it is quicker and easier to install.

 Note: For macOS 10.12 (Sierra) and earlier, you cannot use JDK 11 or later versions of Java because these versions of Java have been built using a code signing scheme that requires macOS 10.13 (High Sierra) or later.
 If you get a JVMLoadError message when starting MinimWatch, this is the reason for the message.

 Installing Java on Mac (Apple Silicon)

 For Apple Silicon-based Macs, download the latest version of the Java Development Kit (JDK) for macOS (arm64) from the Oracle Java Downloads page.
 To find the correct download, select the macOS link, then select the "Arm 64 DMG Installer" file.